feelinglovelynow/ace-graph-database/README.md

 ## 🤔 What is Ace?
 1. Secure: Ace structures data in [Cloudflare's](https://developers.cloudflare.com/durable-objects/) encrypted key value store as a graph (nodes, relationships and properties)
 1. Dynamic: Nodes may have props, relationships may have props, and relationships may be one to one, one to many or many to many
-1. Typesafe: Our cli scipt `ace types` creates TypeScript types (TS) and JSDoc comments (JS), based on the JSON Schema you provide
+1. Typesafe: Based on the JSON Schema you provide, our cli can create types for TypeScript devs and JSDoc for JavaScript devs

 ## 🙋‍♀️ Queries, Mutations and Data Management
-1. Simple: The Ace query language is a typesafe (JS/TS) function called `ace()`, that provides expressive queries and transactional mutations
+1. Simple: The Ace query language is a typesafe function called `ace()`, that enables expressive queries and transactional mutations
 1. Plugins: Read, insert, upsert, update and delete permissions can be configured for nodes, relationships or properties thanks to our `core` plugin
 1. Free Backups: Our cli scipt provides functionality to save zipped and encrypted backups locally for free or to Cloudflare R2... and applying backups to a graph is simple, thanks to our cli